lerna-lite/lerna-lite/README.md

 4. replicate a few opened PRs (fixes and features) from Lerna and also add extra features in Lerna-Lite
     - for example we now support the `workspace:` protocol, we added changelog headers and some `dry-run` options
 5. Lerna v5+ is now installing **[Nx](https://nx.dev/)** as a required [dependency](https://github.com/lerna/lerna/blob/main/core/lerna/package.json#L57) while it remains **optional** in Lerna-Lite
-    - even if [Nx](https://nx.dev/) could be a nice addition with [`useNx`](https://github.com/ghiscoding/lerna-lite/tree/main/packages/run#usenx-experimental) option, it should and will always be optional in Lerna-Lite.
-You still get to choose.
+    - even if [Nx](https://nx.dev/) can be a nice addition with `lerna run` and [`useNx`](https://github.com/ghiscoding/lerna-lite/tree/main/packages/run#usenx-experimental) (which we did add), it should and **will always be optional** in Lerna-Lite.
+You have the last word.
+6. Lerna is now also pushing hard for the `useWorkspaces` option to be enabled at all time for some features, but this can have undesired effects (you might want to track only the `packages` folder with Lerna and not other folders like `demo` or `website`), but Lerna is now enforcing `useWorkspaces` with certain features.
+Again, that will not be the case in Lerna-Lite, in fact it's actually the inverse, I personally prefer to just use `packages` in `lerna.json` (especially with pnpm)

 ### This lib will help you with